+(Note that test team applications closed on 28 June.)
 Test teams join the Lab through a selection process.
-We are looking for up to eight test teams to join.
-The Q Lab UK team will support test teams to develop and test ideas and interventions.
 Test teams are given seed funding during the first nine-month stage of the Lab, and can apply for funding to pilot and validate their ideas for a further 12 months in the implementation stage of the Lab.

-What you can expect to do:
+What test teams can expect to do:

-- Gain deeper knowledge of the problem at the local level and connect this to the national context. - Undertake a structured workshop programme that guides you through the design process to develop and test prototypes. - Have space to try out new methods and tools around systems change and design thinking that you can use in your day-to-day work. - Build your skills and capabilities and learn from peers. - Connect with people from different backgrounds and sectors who have a shared interest in the topic.
+- Gain deeper knowledge of the problem at the local level and connect this to the national context. - Undertake a structured workshop programme that guides them through the design process to develop and test prototypes. - Have space to try out new methods and tools around systems change and design thinking that they can use in their day-to-day work. - Build their skills and capabilities and learn from peers. - Connect with people from different backgrounds and sectors who have a shared interest in the topic.